-As at 31 December 2023 Telegraph Building owned by the Group is under construction to redesign and develop as a hotel.
+As at 31 December 2024 Telegraph building owned by the Group is under construction to redesign and develop as a hotel.
 The 5 star, 239-room hotel is planed to commence operations in 2025 under the Radisson Collection brand.

-In 2023, the Group has issued a USD 40 million bond on the Georgian Stock Exchange (see note 17).
+In 2023, the Group has issued a USD 40 million bond on the Georgian Stock Exchange, followed by a EUR 7 million bond issuance in 2024 (see note 17).